sofwerx/sqan/readme.md

 - WiFi Direct*
 - Bluetooth*

-Current plans are to include a VPN and intercept all traffic in a specific IP range (a user selectable range within reserved space for private networks) and forward that traffic over SqAN to other SqAN nodes.
-SqAN will also likely include some dynamic IP allocation scheme within that block to avoid the need for any user IP pre-configuration.
+SqAN includes VPN and intercepts all traffic in a specific IP range and forward that traffic over SqAN to other SqAN nodes.
+SqAN also includes a dynamic IP allocation scheme within that block to avoid the need for any user IP pre-configuration.

 ### Nearby Connections approach

-Nearby Connections is currently utilized in the cluster configuration.
+Nearby Connections is utilized in the cluster configuration.
 A few modifications have been made to help heal broken connections.
 All devices in Nearby Connections remain active on advertising and discovering although future work will probably stop advertisement and discovery once the network members appear to have been identified in order to reduce the significant stability costs of continous advertising/discovery.
 Based on testing to date, Nearby Connections does not seem stable or performant enough to be a viable option long term.

-Performance so far:
+Performance:
  - connections typically are taking around 1 min to stabilize
  - latency tends to be around 300ms, but a large portion of the connections so far appear to be utilizing access via a shared connection to the same WiFi router
  - high bandwidth traffic (like video) lags and becomes increasingly buffered over time